RunestoneInteractive/RunestoneServer/source/Functions/functions.rst

         .. tab:: Question

-            Write a function called `myPi` that will return an approximation of PI (3.14159...).
-Use the Liebniz approximation as described in class.
+            Write a function called ``myPi`` that will return an approximation of PI (3.14159...).
+Use the Leibniz approximation as described in class.

             .. actex:: ex_5_15